nullivex/stretchfs-sdk/README.md

 * Update license file to match package.json of GPL3+

 ### 3.0.0
-* Updated to work with OOSE 3.0.0 which is switching to Couchbase
+* Updated to work with StretchFS 3.0.0 which is switching to Couchbase
-* Implements Shredder into the OOSE system which has been renamed to Job
+* Implements Shredder into the StretchFS system which has been renamed to Job

 ### 2.2.2
 * Upgrade dependencies